Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 You can log in to the underlying linux with **tf**:**tf** (user:password).
 The user is a sudoer.

+.. note:: For security reasons you may want to change the password.
+The
+          procedure is documented :ref:`here <red_brick_change_password>`.

 .. _red_brick_brickv:

 Brick Viewer